Marvellous Mane stars for rampant Liverpool

-A run of three draws in four league matches had seen Liverpool's advantage over Manchester City trimmed to a point heading into Thursday's (AEDT) fixtures.
+A run of three draws in four league matches had seen Liverpool's advantage over Manchester City trimmed to a point heading into Thursday's (NZDT) fixtures.

 However, Liverpool never looked like a team in danger of cracking under the pressure as Mane's brilliant brace - highlighted by a stunning backheeled finish for his second - put them in command.